Chinese New Year Traditions

 WHAT TO DO AND WHAT TO AVOID

 And as with anything Chinese New Year-related, there are some key superstitions to avoid!
-We’ve got a rundown of must-do Chinese New Year traditions, as well as a handy checklist of what to do and what not to do to avoid accidentally ruining your luck for the year ahead!
+We’ve got a rundown of must-do Chinese New Year traditions, as well as a handy checklist below for what to do and what not to do.
+This will help you avoid accidentally ruining your luck for the year ahead!

 DOS: What everyone should do for Chinese New year